WandersonSoares00/Assembly-interpreter/README.md

 `
 ### How to run?

-1. Clone the repository
+1. Clone the repository:
     `git clone https://github.com/WandersonSoares00/Assembly-interpreter`

-2. Run make
+2. Compile the project:
     `make all`

 3. Generate a binary of an .asm program with the assembler take program [questions/fat.asm](questions/fat.asm) as an example, run the following command:
     `./assembler questions/fat.asm outBin`

-4. Copy the binary in memory and run a computer `./comp outBin`
+4. Copy the binary in memory and run a computer:    `./comp outBin`

     For default, the computer print the word 1 and 2 of memory in the scream to simulate the [standard output](https://en.wikipedia.org/wiki/Standard_streams)

 ## Licence information